RevenueHunt/docs/docs/how-to-guides/recommend-skincare-routine-slots.md

         - a *Serums* category should have all the serums, etc.
         - You can have more than one category that includes some of the same products.

-    3. **Catalog Sync**: Perform a [catlog sync](https://docs.revenuehunt.com/how-to-guides/sync-catalog/) after creating collections to update Shop Quiz: Product Recommendation Quiz with the latest product collections.
+    3. **Catalog Sync**: Perform a [catlog sync](https://docs.revenuehunt.com/how-to-guides/sync-catalog/) after creating collections to update RevenueHunt Product Recommendation Quiz with the latest product collections.

 === "Magento"